rikkimax/twp-d/manuscript/content/gettingstarted/helloworld.md

 {pagebreak}

 ## Hello world example
 Everything in this chapter uses the command line interface.
 For Windows this is the command prompt (cmd).
-On Nix* this is a command line shell.
+On *nix this is a command line shell.

 Before we can write a simple "Hello World" program, we first have to check that the compiler is available to use.
 To do so we try running it.
 If it is not found, then it is not on the ``PATH`` variable.
 When an executable is on your ``PATH`` variable, it can be executed without directly specifying the exact location.
 You can check that it is by running: